rpires71/milestone1/README.md

 ---

 ### Certifications

-Presents formal qualifications and certifications in a clear, visual tile layout.
+This page lists my formal qualifications and certifications, including CompTIA credentials, PGCE, Graphic Design, and others.
+The certifications are presented visually in tiles with concise descriptions, highlighting my technical and teaching expertise in a structured manner.

 <details>
 <summary><strong>View wireframes (Desktop / Tablet / Mobile)</strong></summary>